arieldanon/snakereimagined/README.md

 # Snake Reimagined

-Snake Reimagined is a Python mini-game that shows the classic snake game with new immersive elements that adds
+Snake Reimagined is a Python mini-game that shows the classic snake game with new immersive elements that adds power-ups, colorful snake changes, and obstacles to avoid!

 ## Installation